kailash-manasarovar/statement/docs/timeline/2023/december.md

 - Could teachers and staff at the conservatory of Dénia be this sick in the head?
 - Have they been doing the same to countless minors for decades?
 - Was the Dénia version of the trumpet teacher [Paco Sendra](../early-years/2007.md#hazel-smith), Hazel Smith's right-hand-man?
+- Let's hope Paco doesn't not play the trumpet, and Antonio is an Aries.

 ## Muscle men outside the tunnel